The Lyme Patient’s Journey:

 So the initial battles for dampening the immune system are gut and “stress” mechanisms.
 Then, and only then, can the practitioner have any chance of directly handling any other contributing infections.
 Yes we handle the non-gut infections if at all last, not first.
 And that generally is the algorithm for chronic pain, many chronic conditions, autoimmunity, and as of February 25, 2016, “Lyme disease as well.”

-If you would like to find out more about our program or to schedule a free consultation with Dr. Rutherford to go over your specific case and see if you might be a candidate for our breakthrough programs call 775-329-4402 or you can schedule an appointment online by clicking here.
+If you would like to find out more about our program or to schedule a free consultation with Dr. Rutherford to go over your specific case and see if you might be a candidate for our breakthrough programs call 775-329-4402 or fill out the form below.